mbitsnbites/mfat/README.md

 ## Limitations

-* The internal MFAT context is statically allocated, meaning:
+The internal MFAT context is statically allocated, meaning:

-  - Only a single device may be mounted at any time.
+* Only a single device may be mounted at any time.
-  - The API is not thread safe.
+* The API is not thread safe.

+Also: **MFAT is still work-in-progress**.

+* Writing is not supported yet (#2).
-* Long file names are not supported (yet).
+* Long file names are not supported yet (#3).

 ## POSIX compatibility